NCCA/ase-assignment-Annmariekbar/README.md

 >
 >}

+I also implemented a health tracker in my player class to enable "death":

+>bool Player::decreaseHealth(float dmge)
+>
+>{
+>
+>    health -= dmge;
+>
+>    if (health <= 0) return 0;
+>
+>    else return 1;
+>
+>};

 ### Level class
 I designed a level class to create a random "map" based on the difficulty of the level and the map dictated which shapes were going to be imported.
-I decided to get rid of the enemy class to focus more on the levels, but I did keep one enemy, being the "spheres".
+I decided to get rid of the enemy class to focus more on the levels, but I did keep one enemy being the "spheres".

 Load map section of my level class: